 We talk about it as a team and decide who we want to invite to consider joining our community - friends from work, acquaintances from our kids’ sports, garage bandmates from college.

-I know that just because you’re a good player doesn’t mean you’ll fit.
+Just because you’re a good player doesn’t mean you’ll fit.
 You need a similar approach, shared values, and a common vision to genuinely help the team.

 As part of our connecting time at rehearsals, we pray and discuss who we’ve been thinking about that could be added.
-Then we decide what the next step could be in bringing them along to a rehearsal.
+Then, we decide what the next step could be in bringing them along to a rehearsal.
 We create opportunities for new relationships to develop and get curious about getting to know them.

 If the team feels like it’s a good fit, we take the next step.